Akash-Ramjyothi/NASA-MATB-II-System/readme.md

 ## 🧪 Steps to Install:
 1. Make sure LSL is properly installed also please Allow any network or file access permission any of the files ask thoughout the setup or runtime.
-2. Create a pyhton 3 virtual environment using the command pyhton3 -m venv env
+2. Create a pyhton 3 virtual environment using the command python3 -m venv env
 3. Activate the virtual environment by env\Scripts\activate
 4. install the requirements.txt file inside the Assets\Python by using pip install -r path_to_file\requirements.txt
 5. Make sure Tensorflow is properly installed, also check for cuda libraries for better performance.
-6. Modify the eeg data stream (if required) at Assets\Python\WorkloadServer.py line 16 & Line 22
+6. Modify the eeg data stream (if required) at Assets\Python\WorkloadServer.py line 16 & Line 22.
-7. That's it, Setup complete
+7. That's it, Setup complete.

 ## 🧪 Steps to Run:
 1. Activate the virtual environment you created